Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A sprain is an injury to a ligament and is often caused by a wrench or twist.
+A sprain is a partial tear to a ligament and is often caused by a wrench or twist.
 Sprains often affect the ankles, knees, or wrists.
-The treatment for a sprain includes Rest, Ice, Compression, and Elevation (R.I.C.E.).
-If the ligament is torn, surgical repair may be necessary.
+The treatment for a sprain includes rest, ice, compression, and elevation (R.I.C.E.).
+If the ligament is completely torn, surgical repair may be necessary.

 Tendonitis is inflammation of the tendon, a flexible band of tissue that connects muscle to bones.
 Tendonitis is often due to an overuse injury in the affected area from repetitive motion.
 Areas commonly affected include the elbow, hand, wrist, shoulder, hip, knee, ankle, and foot.
 Often the tendonitis is named for the sport or movement that triggers the inflammation, such as tennis or golfer's elbow, swimmer's shoulder, and jumper's knee.